jodh-intel/rst-tests/README.rst

 An example of the ``|today| substitution`` sphinx directive: |today|.

-This is a reference to another rST file: :ref:`my-reference-label`.
+This is a sphinx reference to a section in another rST file: :ref:`my-reference-label`.

+A sphinx reference to another file: :ref:`another-file`.